namannehra/flipping-pages/README.md

 | `thresholdSpeed`    | `number` | `0.1`                      |          |

 ### `animationDuration`
 Time in milliseconds for one page turn.
+Set to `0` to disable animation.

 ### `direction`
 `horizontal` or `vertical`.

 ### `onOverSwipe(overSwpie) => swipe`
-Called when user swipes back on the first page or forword on the last page.
+Called when the user swipes back on the first page or forword on the last page.
 `overSwpie` is a number between `0` (not included) and `1`.
 Return value should be a number between `0` and `1`.
-Page is turned based on that value.
+Turning is throttled based return value.

 ### `onSelectedChange(selected) => void`
-Called when user tries to turn the page. `selected` is the page index user tried to turn to.
+Called when the user tries to turn the page by swiping. `selected` is the page index user tried to turn to.

 ### `onSwipeStart(event) => shouldSwipe`
-Called when user starts to turn the page. `event` is a `pointer-start` event.
-Return false if you don't want to start turning for this event.
-Can be used to disable swiping for certain pointer types like mouse.
+Called when the user taps. `event` is a `pointerdown` event.
+Turning starts only if returned value is `true`.
+Can be used to disable swiping for certain pointer types like mouse or completely disable swiping.
 [Read more](https://developer.mozilla.org/en-US/docs/Web/API/PointerEvent)

 ### `onTurn(turn) => void`